Why Isn't More Clothing Made In Canada?

 Looking at the big picture, it seems as though the only solution to bolstering the Canadian garment manufacturing industry—thereby creating more jobs and securing economic growth—lies in government intervention.

-In 2014, the now-defunct Fashion Design Council of Canada submitted a report to the minister of heritage outlining the industry’s economic impact and requesting more funding to support its endeavours.
-The Canadian fashion industry has been lobbying the federal government to treat it like any other cultural industry ever since—to no avail.
+In 2015, the now-defunct Fashion Design Council of Canada submitted a report to the minister of heritage outlining the industry’s economic impact and requesting that fashion be recognized as a cultural industry like film or music—and funded accordingly.
+While fashion was recognized as a creative industry by Canadian Heritage in 2017, it has yet to receive the type of funding that typically comes along with that recognition.
 Clothing manufacturing generated $1.2 billion in GDP for the national economy as of 2017, the most recent year on record, yet remains ineligible for the millions of dollars in government subsidies allocated for other cultural industries, including film, music and the arts.
 For example, while the Canadian music industry generates a far smaller GDP—approximately $240 million as of 2012—it received $10 million in the 2019 federal budget to be distributed to artists throughout 2020, 2021 and 2022.
 Meanwhile, the only recent federal government contribution to the fashion industry was for $600,000 in funding to be granted through the Quebec Economic Development Program over the next three years.

 “The growth we’ve experienced [during the pandemic] has given us a bigger purpose to continue to exist,” says Watt.
 There are no easy answers for solving the predicament the Canadian garment industry is in, but it’s a vibrant sector with limitless potential that is nowhere near ready to be phased out.

-Note: Correction: This article has been updated to reflect the fact that Canadian Heritage recognized the Canadian fashion industry as a creative industry in 2017.